 Daily duties of fast food workers include making fresh coffee, replenishing supplies and condiments, maintaining inventory and taking food orders.
 They must maintain cleanliness in food service areas and throughout the food establishment.
 Duties may also include notifying kitchen staff of any food orders or food shortages.

 Some fast food employees may have additional responsibilities, such as operating cooking equipment or preparing cold dishes and beverages.
 Workers often use drink-dispensing machines to serve milkshakes, frozen custards, frozen drinks and desserts.
 They may also be responsible for preparing fresh salads or soups.

 Knowledge of governmental health regulations and food safety is required.
 Food handling and sanitation knowledge is also vital.
 Fast food workers should possess the ability to review and understand procedures, and general math skills are also necessary.

 Some states may require fast food workers to hold a food worker or food handler permit.
 This permit, which may be required for employees who handle and prepare foods in commercial food establishments, is granted after employees complete a class, pass a test and pay a small fee.

-The U.S. Bureau of Labor Statistics (BLS) stated that combined food preparation and serving workers (which included fast food workers) could expect to experience average employment growth from 2010-2020.
+The U.S. Bureau of Labor Statistics (BLS) stated that food preparation and serving workers (which included fast food workers) could expect average employment growth from 2012-2022, at 14%.
 Because of high turnover rates, job prospects should be favorable for these professionals.
-Combined food preparation and serving workers made a mean annual salary of $18,720 in May 2012, according to the BLS.
+Combined food preparation and serving workers made a mean annual salary of $18,880 in May 2013, according to the BLS.

 Related to Fast Food Worker: Job Description, Duties and Requirements